IntersectAustralia/dc21-doc/Deployment_Guide.md

 As you proceed through the instructions you will create and set passwords for a number of accounts (both Linux and Postgres).
 Make sure you keep track the users you have created and their passwords.

 ## First Time Build
-You should read the [release notes](README.md#version-documentation) before installing.
+Before installing, you should read the [release notes](README.md#version-documentation) for the version you are installing.
 * [Deployment Guide : First Time Server Build](Deployment_Guide_-_First_Time_Server_Build.md) - instructions for building a new instance of the DC21 web application.

 ## Updating
-You should read the [release notes](README.md#version-documentation) before installing.
+Before installing, you should read the [release notes](README.md#version-documentation) for the version you are installing.
 * [Deployment Guide : Deploying A New Version](Deployment_Guide_-_Deploying_A_New_Version.md) - instructions for updating an installed instance with a new version of the web application.

 ## Smoke Tests